isha-archives/dwara/README.md

 # Dwara

-**A general purpose framework for the management, storage and processing of digital data, with a focus on enabling the activities needed for digital preservation**
+**A framework for the management, storage and processing of digital data, with a focus on digital preservation**

 ## Technologies
 - Java 8